 To deflect as little as possible, I start with a carbide drill bit (1), very rigid (and brittle!), but too short to reach the bottom.
 I finish with a classic drill bit (2) very, too flexible.
 It is necessary to work at very low speed, otherwise the material warms up and deforms.

 It is also necessary to often lift up the drill to clean it, let us say every millimetre of tool advance.
 Two holes must be drilled per partition, one per wire, to a distance between about 3 or 4 mm.
 Even with all these precautions, I could not avoid getting out a little too soon, but it did not go too bad.

 Here are the wires installed.
 I was afraid of difficulties in introducing them, but it went well.
 It is important that they slide easily, to get the excess under the roof after soldering them on the bogies.

-It's not over: when the body is reassembled, its crossing beams with their pretty, though almost invisible, luggage racks will position themselves just above the partitions, risking to block the wires.
+It’s not over: when the body is reassembled, its crossing beams with their pretty, though almost invisible, luggage racks will position themselves just above the partitions, which may block the wires.
 These crossing beams must therefore be drilled, or rather milled.
 Obviously, the milling must be right above the partition holes.

-On the first finished car, I noticed light leaks between the body and the roof, especially at the doors.
-So I glue a 1 mm square Evergreen profile (2) all along the body behind the roof clips.
+On the first finished coach, I noticed light leaks between the body and the roof, especially at the doors.
+So, I glue a 1 mm square Evergreen profile (2) all along the body behind the roof clips.
 This gluing is also done with plastic model glue.
 There is of course a profile on each side.
 These profiles will be painted black.